Dyson launches new airwrap – and it surpasses all other hair tools

 - Attachments: I also paid attention to how thorough each attachment was.
 For instance, did one curling barrel cycle (wrap, heat, cool) effectively corkscrew the hair, or did it leave the strands more wavy than curled?
 I also closely analysed the new attachments and whether they are a worthy addition.

-- Value for money: There’s no denying that £579.99 is expensive for a hair styler, so I assessed whether the tool could do the job of multiple devices, justifying its sky-high cost.
+- Value for money: There’s no denying that it’s expensive for a hair styler, so I assessed whether the tool could do the job of multiple devices, justifying its sky-high cost.

 Why you can trust IndyBest reviews